studersi/test-4/tutorial-6/README.md

 [2015-10-17 05:27:55.853951] [-:error] - - [client 127.0.0.1] ModSecurity: Access denied with code 403 (phase 2).
 Operator GT matched 1 at ARGS_POST. [file "/opt/apache-2.4.17/conf/httpd.conf_modsec_minimal"] [line "183"] [id "10005"] [msg "ARGS_POST occurring more than once"] [tag "Local Lab Service"] [tag "Whitelist Login"] [hostname "localhost"] [uri "/login/login.do"] [unique_id "UcAVpn8AAQEAAFjeANwAAAAI"]
 ```

-It works from top to bottom.
+It works from top to bottom and it seems the behaviour is just what we expected.

 ###Step 10 Goodie: Writing all client traffic to disk